top of page

 Solutions That Don’t Work

-Many companies try to help their reps by giving them a sales methodology like MEDDICC.
-The trouble is that these methodologies are often really about deal qualification.
+One approach is to use a sales methodology like MEDDICC.
+The trouble is that many of these methodologies are really about deal qualification.
 They give a manager a checklist of things to look for to confirm that the deal is real.
-But they don’t give a sales rep a framework for having effective sales conversations.
+This is useful... but it's not the same thing as giving your sales team a framework for having effective conversations.

-Almost every company has their marketing team create sales assets that communicate the company’s messaging.
+Another approach is to have the marketing team create sales assets for reps to use.
 These are typically exquisitely designed and thoughtfully produced.
 But they usually can’t be customized to a specific prospect because the sales team doesn’t have access to the right design software.

 That becomes a problem as the deal progresses.
-The rep learns more about the prospect but can’t incorporate that information into their sales assets.
-Sales assets that are only 70% on point aren’t useful.
+The rep learns more about the prospect, discovering that some of your messages apply in unique ways and others don't apply at all.
+Your sales assets are about 70% on point for this prospect... which makes them 0% useful.
 Prospects don’t want to spend their time reviewing collateral that’s partly irrelevant or talking to sales reps who seem to be discussing some generic customer rather than them.

-Many companies use marketing messaging frameworks to think through their overall positioning.
-These frameworks are useful for that purpose but are too complicated to guide a live sales call.
+A third approach is to use marketing messaging frameworks to define the product's overall positioning.
+These frameworks are useful at a strategic level but they're too complicated to guide a live sales call.
 A framework might have 20+ boxes for different types of messages and arrows everywhere showing the relationship between them:

 Add it all up and here’s where we are: Despite our best efforts, we don’t give sales reps tools they can actually use to prove value.
-Reps respond by doing what comes most naturally: They show prospects the product and cross their fingers.
+Reps respond by doing what comes naturally: They show prospects the product, ask them if they want to buy it, and cross their fingers.

 Let’s do better.